jest-community/eslint-plugin-jest/docs/rules/prefer-to-have-length.md

 # Suggest using `toHaveLength()` (prefer-to-have-length)

-In order to have a better failure message, `toHaveLength()` should be used upon asserting expections on object's length property.
+In order to have a better failure message, `toHaveLength()` should be used upon asserting expectations on object's length property.

 ## Rule details